peterston-e/peterston-e/README.md

 ### Hi there 👋
+- 🌱 I’m currently learning at the School Of Code, an online web development bootcamp.

 <!--
 **peterston-e/peterston-e** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.